Is it worth it to spend extra on the Tab S7+ over the regular Tab S7?

 The only other spec difference is that the Tab S7+ has a larger 10,090 mAh battery compared to the S7's 8,000 mAh one, though we wouldn't worry too much about that.
 The Tab S7+ is rated for up to 14 hours of video playback, whereas the Tab S7 should get up to 15 hours, meaning there's not much of a difference between the two.

-Samsung Galaxy Tab S7 vs. Tab S7+ Don't go Plus if you don't need to
+Samsung Galaxy Tab S7 vs. Tab S7+ Go Plus for Premium, S7 for performance, or wait for S8

 While there's no denying that the Galaxy Tab S7+ is a seriously impressive machine, we think most people are better off with the cheaper Tab S7.
-Sure, the screen may not look quite as good, but you're saving $200 and still getting everything else that's offered on the Plus model.
+Sure, the screen may not look quite as good, but you're saving $200 and still getting everything else offered on the Plus model.

 We appreciate that Samsung didn't underpower the Tab S7 the way it could have easily done.
-While $650 isn't a small amount of money, it's not a terrible deal when you consider everything the tablet is packing.
+While $650 isn't a small amount of money, it's not a terrible deal when considering everything the tablet is packing.
 The 120Hz screen is great, performance is as fast as you could ask for, and battery life is plenty reliable.

-The Tab S7+ is a fine option to consider if you really want that larger screen size or the better AMOLED display tech, but overall, we have to give our top recommendation to its smaller counterpart.
+The Tab S7+ is a fine option to consider if you want that larger screen size or the better AMOLED display tech, mainly if you'll be using it to multitask with DeX mode.
+But overall, we have to give our top recommendation to its smaller counterpart.
+Still, both are easily the two best Android tablets today, so you can't go wrong with either.

+If neither device is calling to you, you could consider the Galaxy Tab S7 FE, which is as large as the S7+ but offers a price point below the S7.
+That device offers mid-range compromises if both of the regular S7's cost too much for you, but the S7 and S7+ outperform it despite being a year older, and they can be found on sale these days.

+You may also want to wait for the Galaxy Tab S8 instead.
+So far, rumors suggest the S8 and S8 Plus could have similar specs to their predecessors, except powered by an upgraded Snapdragon 895 chipset.
+And there's also an alleged 14.6 S8 Ultra with a 14.6-inch display, 92% screen-to-body ratio, and super-powered Exynos 2200 chipset.
+That lightweight, massive tablet could make it worth waiting on the S7 or S7+, but expect all of the S8 tablets to cost much more than the discounted S7 models do now.

 Best for most

-Samsung Galaxy Tab S7
+Samsung Galaxy Tab S7 - 11-inch Android Tablet

 The new Android tablet to get

 In the market for a new tablet?
 It's hard to do much better than the Galaxy Tab S7.
 Whether you're after a top-notch display, excellent performance, or want an included stylus for note-taking and drawing, the Tab S7 has it all.
-The LCD panel isn't quite as impressive as the AMOLED one found on the S7+, but given the price difference between the two, we think the S7 is the better overall value.
+The LCD panel isn't quite as impressive as the AMOLED one found on the S7+, but given the price difference, we think the S7 is the better overall value.

 Upgrade pick